 ## The first 2 principal components explained 0.51 of the variance

 FIG. ACOUSTIC-SPACE.
-Acoustic space defined as the the first two component of a Principal Component Analysis on spectrographic parameters.
+Acoustic space defined as the first two components of a Principal Component Analysis on spectrographic parameters.
 Templates are selected as those closer to the centroid for each of the sub-spaces.
 Gray dashed lines delimit the region of sub-spaces.
 Yellow circles around points highlight the position of the signals selected as templates.

-The output of the get_templates includes an acoustic space plot (FIG. ACOUSTIC-SPACE) in which the position of the signals selected as templates is highlighted.
-In the following code we used those templates for detecting calls.
+The output of the get_templates function includes an acoustic space plot (FIG. ACOUSTIC-SPACE) in which the position of the signals selected as templates is highlighted.
+In the following code we used those templates for detecting bat social calls.
 The code iterates a template-based detection on the training data set across a range of correlation thresholds, in order to find the combination of threshold and template with the best performance.

 # get correlation vectors corr_templ_train <- template_correlator( templates = templates, path = data_path, files = unique(train_ref$sound.files), hop.size = 10, ovlp = 70 ) # evaluate detection for different correlation thresholds opt_detec_train <- optimize_template_detector( reference = train_ref, template.correlations = corr_templ_train, threshold = seq(0.05, 0.5, 0.01) )

-Note that the correlation vectors are estimated first (i.e. vectors of correlation values across sound files, template_correlator()) and then the correlation thresholds are optimized on them (optimize_template_detector()).
+Note that the correlation vectors are estimated first (i.e. vectors of correlation values across sound files, template_correlator()) and then the correlation thresholds are optimized on these vectors (optimize_template_detector()).
 The output of optimize_template_detector() contains the detection performance indices for each combination of templates and thresholds.
 Table TEMPLATE PERFORMANCE shows the two highest performance runs for each template.

 TABLE TEMPLATE PERFORMANCE.
 Performance diagnostic of template-based detections using four templates across several threshold values.
 Only the two highest performance iterations for each template are shown.